-- The Board of Directors has oversight on all the risks assumed by the Bank.
+- 1. The Board of Directors has oversight on all the risks assumed by the Bank.
 Specific Committees of the Board have been constituted to facilitate focused oversight of various risks.
-Risk Committee reviews policies in relation to various risks including liquidity, interest rate, investment policies and strategy, and regulatory and compliance issues in relation thereto.
+The Risk Committee reviews the risk management policies in relation to various risks and the Bank's compliance with risk management guidelines stipulated by the RBI and of the status of implementation of the advanced approaches under the Basel framework.
+It reviews key risk indicators covering areas such as credit risk, interest rate risk, liquidity risk, foreign exchange risk, operational and outsourcing risks and the limits framework, including stress test limits for various risks.
+The Risk Committee also reviews the risk profile of the overseas banking subsidiaries annually.
 Credit Committee reviews developments in key industrial sectors and the Bank's exposure to these sectors and various portfolios on a periodic basis.
-Audit Committee provides direction to and also monitors the quality of the internal audit function.
-Asset Liability Management Committee (ALCO) is responsible for managing the balance sheet and reviewing the Bank's asset-liability position. - Policies approved from time to time by the Board of Directors/Committees of the Board form the governing framework for each type of risk.
-The business activities are undertaken within this policy framework. - Independent groups and sub-groups have been constituted across the Bank to facilitate independent evaluation, monitoring and reporting of various risks.
-These control groups function independently of the business groups/ sub-groups.
+Audit Committee provides direction to and also monitors the quality of the internal audit function. - 2.
+Policies approved from time to time by the Board of Directors/Committees of the Board form the governing framework for each type of risk.
+The business activities are undertaken within this policy framework. - 3.
+Independent groups and sub-groups have been constituted across the Bank to facilitate independent evaluation, monitoring and reporting of various risks.
+These control groups function independently of the business groups/sub-groups.